faizilham/msc-thesis/main/ch5_general_function.typ

   "lam" : ("Utilizable") -> "Unit" andef {1 |-> EfU, b |-> EfU}
 $

 Notice how `newUtilizable` does not have an effect since it only creates a new value, while `utilizeTwo` and `passThrough` only have effects on its parameters.
-In addition to the parameter effects, the lambda function `lam` also has the free variable effects.
+In addition to the parameter effects, the lambda function `lam` also has free variable effects.

 === Parametric utilization effect